PdxCodeGuild/class_wallaby/Django/ Quick Start/Django Quickstart 1.md

 ## Setup your static files.
 Base.HTML, CSS and Javascript files.

-1. create a _templates_ directory at the same level as the _project_name_ directory. **It should not** be nested inside another directory.
+1. create a _templates_ template directory at the same level as the _project_name_ directory. **It should not** be nested inside another directory.
 Inside of the templates folder create a folder called _pages_.
 Pages will hold basic pages that display a home page, an about page, etc. Inside the folder _pages_, create a page named `home.html`that has the following:

 ```html
 {% extends 'base.html' %} {% block content %}